A diary romance of addictive non-love

 We talked constellations.
 Then you brought up philosophy.

-“But we can’t talk about religion,” you added.
+“But we can’t talk about religion,” you added with a smirk.
 “That’s the one thing we can’t talk about.”

 “My friend Nina and I are like that with The Hunger Games,” I said.
 “We can’t agree.”